-National Planning Policy Framework: This document sets out the Government's planning policies for England and was first published on 27 March 2012.
-A revised NPPF was published in February 2019.
+National Planning Policy Framework: This document sets out the Government's planning policies for England and the most recent version was published in February 2019.
 The NPPF must be taken into account in the preparation of Local and neighbourhood Plans and is a material consideration in planning decisions.
 It states that in order to be considered sound a Local Plan should be consistent with national planning policy.

-National Planning Practice Guidance: A web-based resource published by the Department for Communities and Local Government (DCLG) on 6 March 2014 and updated as needed.
-It is available at:
+National Planning Practice Guidance: A web-based resource published by the Ministry for Housing, Communities and Local Government (MHCLG) and updated as needed.
+It is available at: www.gov.uk/govenment/collections/planning-practice-guidance

-http://planningguidance.planningportal.gov.uk/blog/guidance/